Up to 50% off sofas & mattresses — limited‑time deals.

 Seat height 18" 18" 18" 17"

-Slipcover approach Loose design Loose design Fixed to base with velcro Loose design with pleated corners
+Slipcover Loose design Loose design Fixed to base with velcro Loose design with pleated corners

-Frame and suspension Hardwood/plywood; webbing & sinuous spring Hardwood/plywood; webbing & sinuous spring Hardwood/plywood; webbing & sinuous spring Hardwood/plywood; webbing & sinuous spring
+Frame + suspension Hardwood/plywood; webbing & sinuous spring Hardwood/plywood; webbing & sinuous spring Hardwood/plywood; webbing & sinuous spring Hardwood/plywood; webbing & sinuous spring

-Comfort posture (in use) Very lounge-y, soft-back feel Deep, laid-back lounge Deep but tunable with lumbar More upright, “sit-ready”
+Sit feel Very loungey, soft back Deep, laid-back lounge Deep, but tunable with lumbar More upright, sit-ready

-Cleaning practicality Strong day-to-day manageability with slipcover approach Similar to Neva, but larger surface area Cushions are easier than base Easier size-wise; corners add a bit of fuss
+Cleaning Easy enough day to day for a slipcover Similar to Neva, but more surface area Cushions are easier than the base Easier overall; corners add a little fuss

 How We Tested It

-We ran the same routine on each model: a delivery/setup reality check, long TV sessions and laptop work, and posture-hold tests to gauge lower-back and shoulder fatigue.
+We ran the same routine on each model: a delivery/setup reality check, long TV sessions and laptop work, and posture-hold tests to see when lower-back and shoulder fatigue started to show up.

 We also checked seat-depth fit across different heights, tracked warmth over 60–90 minute sits, ran quick cleanup drills with common household messes, and watched cushion recovery over repeated use.
-Each sofa was scored on a 1.0–5.0 scale across these metrics plus value.
+Each sofa was scored on a 1.0–5.0 scale across those categories plus value.

 Sixpenny Sofa: Our Testing Experience